How To Prepare An Image For Your Website Using Gimp

-Even though its not talked about in this tutorial, I recommend that you use Adobe Lightroom for all of you image editing and organizing needs.
+Even though it’s not talked about in this tutorial, I recommend that you use Adobe Lightroom for all of your image editing and organizing needs.
 You can download a free trial here but it normally costs $150.
-Lightroom is a pre-photoshop editor and image organizer that’s basically a better built Iphoto.
-Here at POW, we do most of our work in Lightroom and only go into photoshop for really high level retouching and clipping.
+Lightroom is a pre-Photoshop editor and image organizer that’s basically a better built iPhoto.
+Here at POW, we do most of our work in Lightroom and only go into Photoshop for really high level retouching and clipping.
 The key benefit is that you can edit many photos at one time quickly, instead of Photoshop where you can only edit one at a time.
 As a small business you probably have many SKUs and images of those SKUs; Lightroom is a great way to manage all your images and make small adjustments if needed.

 Gimp – Free Photoshop Clone

-Gimp is a free open source photoshop clone.
+Gimp is a free open source Photoshop clone.
 The issue is that it’s a Photoshop clone and Photoshop is a complicated piece of software.
 Photoshop is great for editing one image at a time, unlike Lightroom which is good for editing many images at once.
-Since this software is free, this is the software we will use for the tutorial.
-Http://Www.Gimp.Org/Downloads/
+Since this software is free, this is the software we will use for the tutorial. https://www.gimp.org/downloads/

 Pixlr Editor – Free Photoshop Clone Online

 Another solution is Pixlr Editor, not to be confused with the desktop version.
-I actually prefer this over Gimp, because it’s online, quick to load.
+I actually prefer this over Gimp because it’s online and quick to load.
 It’s not as complex as the other 2 solutions, but it has everything you need for quick resizing.
-If you’re used to photoshop Gimp is your answer, if not than this might be better.
+If you’re used to Photoshop, Gimp is your answer - if not, then this might be better.
 I did a little video on how to resize your images using Pixlr.